Target offering car seat trade-ins for discount on a new seat

 Looking to get rid of an old child car seat or are you ready to upgrade to a new size for your growing child?
-Target is bringing back their car seat trade-in event for Earth Day.
+Target is doing their car seat trade-in event.

-From April 22 to May 5, customers can bring in any unwanted car seat to Target to receive a coupon for 20 percent off a new car seat, booster seat or stroller.
-The coupon will be eligible through May 19, 2018.
+Customers can bring in any unwanted car seat to Target to receive a coupon for 20 percent off a new car seat, booster seat or stroller.
+The coupon will be eligible until Saturday.

 The company says to bring any used car seat to a drop-off box located near guest services and a team member will give you a coupon.